 On a piece of banana leaf (16 x 20cm), brush oil on the dull side of the leaf and shape it into a cone.
 Then, place dough into the cone.
 Optionally, add 2 tablespoons of coconut milk sauce over the dough before wrapping it.

-Steam kuih for about 10 minutes.
-Otherwise, freeze Kuih Koci for later consumption.
-Frozen Kuih Koci can be steamed for 15-18 minutes.
+Steam 'kuih koci' for about 10 minutes.
+You may freeze them for later consumption.
+Steam frozen 'kuih koci' for 15-18 minutes.